 Table 2-3 Public Outreach Events Date Jurisdiction Description Attendance Sept 27-Oct 4 Countywide Flood Hazard Awareness Week - Coordinated by DEM, presentations and information was provided concerning the hazard mitigation plan in general, with a specific focus on the flood hazard and flood awareness.
 The week kicked-off with a 5k run.
 At the end of the race line, the County had a Preparedness and Safety Awareness Fair booth in addition to providing information on flood, potential flood mitigation efforts, flood insurance, and the Community Rating System.
 The event was staffed with local planning partners, the County's Floodplain Manager, and emergency management personnel.
 Attendees also included local news agencies.
 (See figure below for Agenda of the week-long events.) +150 October Countywide Acting DEM Director/Project Manager Hans Kahl provided an update to the LEPC concerning the Hazard Mitigation Plan during the regularly scheduled meeting 40 October Countywide During the planning team meeting, the risk assessment findings were presented.
 This meeting was announced via the County's website in the same fashion as Commissioner's meetings, inviting citizen attendance.
 The meeting was also announced on other planning team members' websites.
 While advertised to the public, no citizens attended.
-20 January 3 Skagit County Press Release announcing plan availability for review on Website and hard copy available for review at Skagit County Emergency Management.
+20 January 3 Skagit County The County issued a Press Release announcing plan availability for review on its website, as well as hard copy availability.
 Facebook and Twitter announcements also went out.
 Each of the planning partners utilized their existing social media tools to distribute the plan's availability, and some of the Planning Partners posted notices on reader boards.
+The County also provided hard copies of the plan at Mt.
+Vernon, Anacortes and Sedro-Woolley Libraries for review by citizens.
+NA January 7, 2020 Sedro-Woolley Planning Team Member John Coleman, Planning Director for the City of Sedro-Woolley, provided an overview to the City Council during its regularly scheduled and televised Council Meeting.
+The Director also provided information on the draft plan's availability for citizen review and comment during the meeting (as well as the department-head meeting on 1/6/2020).
+The City also posted notice of the plan's availability on its website, providing a link to the County's plan.
+NA January 7, 2020 Skagit PUD Skagit PUD provided a feed on its website announcing completion of the plan, inviting citizen review and comment.
+The PUD also utilized social media to distribute information on the plan's availability.
 NA March Skagit County Board of Commissioners Plan review before Commissioners; invitation extended to citizens to review existing plan; announcement of website address and that hard a copy is available for review at the office of Skagit County Department of Emergency Management.
 The Commissioner's meeting is televised, and can be viewed by citizens at any time. ~20+